-The New Construction program offers cash incentives designed to help cover a portion of the costs of designing and building energy efficient features into a commercial or industrial construction project.
+The New Construction and Major Renovations program offers cash incentives designed to help cover a portion of the costs of designing and building energy-efficient features into a commercial or industrial construction project.
 New construction, major renovations, additions or expansions and change-of-space type are all eligible.

 Incentives are available for prescriptive measures that are not already required by code.
-If the measure is required by code, an incentive is not available for that item.
+Incentives are not available for measures that are required by code.

 Additional details are available in the Policies and Procedures Manual.

 L1/L2 Interior and Exterior Light Load Reduction